Spomky-Labs/jose/doc/component/payload_converter_manager.md

 * You have a custom converter and it is enabled

 In most cases, you will prefer to implement `JsonSerializable` because it is easy to implement and reliable.
-But you may need a converter because
+But you may need a custom payload converter because
 * You cannot modify the class
 * You want to perform actions during conversion (database queries, log...).
 * You want to set protected header parameters.